 Match your CTA to the type of recipient.

-Wilson also points out that a CTA is only half the story: “Once someone follows the call to action, it’s all about personalized follow-up.”
-For example, if someone clicks to book a complimentary injury screen—and the front office manager takes three days to call and schedule the appointment—you could lose the that person’s interest.
+Wilson also points out that a CTA is only half the story: “Once someone follows the call to action, it's all about personalized follow-up.”
+For example, if someone clicks to book a complimentary injury screen—and the front office manager takes three days to call and schedule the appointment—you could lose that person’s interest.

 Understand the nuances of a good email.